 If you have a website then you’ve probably heard about SEO.
-In fact, you’re probably drowning under the reams of SEO tips, tricks and hacks from so called ‘experts’ that are ‘guaranteed’ to boost your website through the rankings.
-Now any real professional in the field knows that SEO is a long-term strategy, nothing happens overnight – and if it does and Google cotton’s on, well, let’s just say it might be time to buy a new domain.
+In fact, you’re probably drowning under the reams of SEO tips, tricks and hacks.
+Those that are ‘guaranteed’ to boost your website through the rankings.
+Now any real professional in the field knows that SEO is a long-term strategy.
+Nothing happens overnight.
+And if it does and Google cotton’s on, well, let’s just say it might be time to buy a new domain.

-Now, that being said, there are many well-known, legitimate factors that will help you rank.
-Near the top of the list?
-Website speed.
-Website speed not only affects user interactions on your website, but also affects the number of searches a user makes.
+Now, that being said, there are many well-known, legitimate factors that will help you rank better with search engines.
+Website speed not only affects user interactions on your website.
+But it also affects the number of searches a user makes.
 As a result, it’s in Google’s best interests that your pages load quickly.
 Slow page loading?
 Low search engine results rankings.

 More than half of any given traffic originates from a mobile device.
-The majority of your users are no longer leisurely sitting back at the computers with a can of coke and a bowl of chips.
-Quite often, they’re out, they’re on the streets, on the bus, on the way to work, having a conversation – they’re active.
+The majority of your users are no longer leisurely sitting back on desktop computers.
+Quite often, they’re out, they’re on the streets, on the bus, on the way to work.
+There having a conversation – they’re active.
 This also affects the way they browse the internet.
 Immediacy is more important to a mobile user and they are likely to abandon a page if it doesn’t load within a couple of seconds.
-Added to the fact that Google is poised to make page load times a major factor in mobile search page rankings and you can begin to see why website speed has become so important for the mobile browsing experience.
+Added to the fact that Google is poised to make page load times a major factor in mobile search page rankings.
+And you can begin to see why website speed has become so important for the mobile browsing experience.